FoxHoundAlphaUnit/SMSFox/README.md

 ```

 #### Minifying
 First, if you don't have a tool to minify, install one.
-For example, minifier.
+For example, minifier (you must have NodeJS and the NodeJS package manager installed):
 ```batchfile
 $ npm install -g minifier
 ```